 - Performing examinations and diagnostic procedures

-- Reporting the patient’s condition to physician/nurse practitioner
+- Reporting the patient’s condition to a physician or nurse practitioner

 - Updating and maintaining medical records